Bipolar Disorder

 Challenges in Academic Settings

-Bipolar Disorder can have significant impact on academic performance.
-During manic episodes, individuals may feel invincible and overconfident, leading them to take on more tasks than they can handle.
-This can cause them to become overwhelmed and eventually lead to burnout.
+Bipolar Disorder can significantly impact our academic performance.
+During manic episodes, we may feel invincible and overconfident, leading us to take on more tasks than we can handle, which can result in overwhelming burnout.

-On the other hand, if depressive episodes are strong enough, they can cause difficulty in studying and completing assignments.
-Additionally, cognitive difficulties such as poor concentration and memory problems can make it difficult to keep up with class readings or take exams.
+Conversely, if depressive episodes are particularly strong, they can hinder our ability to study and complete assignments.
+Cognitive difficulties such as poor concentration and memory issues make it challenging to keep up with class readings or exams.

 Relationships and Social Interactions